Skip to main content

 Three Native women discussed current issues they face as a culture in a session moderated by Sandoz Board members Holly Boomer and Kimberli Lee.
 Board member Shannon Smith moderated a panel of three women and Board member Ron Hull discussing the contributions of the women of whom Sandoz wrote.

-Support the Society through Membership!
+Support the Society With Your Donation!

 MENU CLOSE